Bryan Holaday: Texas Rangers

 On March 29, 2016, the Tigers traded Holaday to the Texas Rangers in exchange for Bobby Wilson and Myles Jaye.
 Holaday began 2016 sharing catching duties with Robinson Chirinos.
 Following the acquisition of Jonathan Lucroy, Holaday was designated for assignment.

 Boston Red Sox

 The Boston Red Sox claimed Holaday off of waivers on August 5, 2016.
+In 14 appearances for Boston, he went 7-for-33 (.212) with no home runs and one RBI.
+On December 2, the Red Sox non-tendered Holaday, making him a free agent.

 Philadelphia Phillies

 On December 20, 2016, Holaday signed a minor league deal with the Philadelphia Phillies.
 After being informed that he would not make Philadelphia's roster to begin the season, Holaday opted out of his contract.

-Return to Detroit
+Detroit Tigers (second stint)

 On March 31, 2017, the Tigers signed Holaday to a minor league contract and assigned him to the Toledo Mud Hens.
 On September 1, the Tigers purchased Holaday's contract.
 At the time of his call-up, Holaday was hitting .269 with 12 home runs and 50 RBI in 93 games for Toledo.
 He was outrighted to Triple-A on November 3, and elected free agency on November 7.